fossfreedom/coverart-search-providers/README.md

 *How to install:*

-for debian & debian-based distros such as Ubuntu & Mint:
+for debian & debian-based distros such as Ubuntu & Mint (rhythmbox 2.96 - 2.99):

     sudo apt-get install git gettext python-mako python-mutagen python-requests

+for debian & debian-based distros such as Ubuntu & Mint (rhythmbox 3.0 or compiled from git):

+    sudo apt-get install git gettext python-mako python-mutagen python3-requests

 for fedora and similar: